MoJoSchuck/meet/README.md

 ## Access the Live Application
 The live application is available at [https://mojoschuck.github.io/meet/](https://mojoschuck.github.io/meet/)

+## Serverless Functions
+This application uses serverless functions to handle certain backend processes, primarily through AWS Lambda.
+Serverless functions are used to authenticate users with the Google Calendar API and fetch event data securely and efficiently.
+By leveraging serverless technology, the app can scale effortlessly to handle varying loads, reducing operational costs and ensuring high availability without the need for manual server management.

 ## Monitoring and Maintenance
 The application is monitored using [performance monitoring tool].
 Please refer to the [tool's documentation] for more details on how to set up and view performance metrics.